NIH Guidelines

 Inclusion Across the Lifespan Policy

-NIH's long-standing policy has been that children must be included in all human subjects' research, conducted, or supported by the NIH, unless there are scientific or ethical reasons not to include them.
+NIH's long-standing policy has been that children must be included in all human subjects' research conducted or supported by the NIH, unless there are scientific or ethical reasons not to include them.
 In 2017, NIH revised this policy to include individuals of all ages and require submission of data on participant age at enrollment in progress reports.

-This new age policy, titled "Inclusion Across the Lifespan," applies to applications submitted January 25, 2019 or later and NIH requires that applications address inclusion of individuals across the lifespan (including children and older adults).
-Awardees must also report de-identified individual-level participant data by sex and gender, race, ethnicity, and the age at enrollment in their progress reports (NOT-OD-18-116).
-NIH also collects the planned age range of participants in its new FORMS-E grant application forms and deployed a new electronic system (HSS) that allows submission of de-identified individual-level participant data in progress reports.
+This new age policy, titled Inclusion Across the Lifespan, applies to applications submitted January 25, 2019 or later and requires that applications address inclusion of individuals across the lifespan (including children and older adults).
+Awardees must also report de-identified individual-level participant data by sex or gender, race, ethnicity, and the age at enrollment in their progress reports (NOT-OD-18-116).
+NIH also collects the planned age range of participants in its grant application package and forms and deployed a new electronic system, Human Subjects System, that allows submission of de-identified individual-level participant data in progress reports.

 1. Blehar, M. C., Spong, C., Grady, C., Goldkind, S. F., Sahin, L., & Clayton, J. A. (2013).
 Enrolling pregnant women: Issues in clinical research.
 Women's Health Issues, 23(1), e39–e45.
 PMC: 3547525